geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

 	   #.
 Choose a ``Role Service`` able to recognize user emails as IDs.
 By default a connected user will have ``ROLE_USER`` role

-    .. warning:: Few words on **Enable Redirect Authentication EntryPoint** option
+    .. warning:: A few words on the **Enable Redirect Authentication EntryPoint** option

-            This option allows you to decide whether or not *force* automatic redirection to OAuth2 Access Token URI or not for authentication.
+            This option allows you to decide whether or not to *force* automatic redirection to OAuth2 Access Token URI or not for authentication.

             What does that mean?